 (Offered in Spring) This course is designed to prepare students to participate in culturally responsible and environmentally-appropriate communication in the work force.
 Students will explore the industry standards for writing technical reports, as well as the variances between persuasive, team, written, and oral communication styles.

 (Offered in Fall) This course will introduce students to the tools and techniques required to analyze the security properties of various systems.
 Topics covered will include assembly language, executable file formats, operating system intervals, and the static/dynamic analysis of compiled binaries.
 Students will apply these concepts to real-world scenarios like malware analysis and vulnerability analysis with interactive labs, at-home assignments, and a final project.
+Students should have taken CMSC216 in order to be successful in this course.

 (Offered in Fall) This advanced digital forensics course will aim to build an in-depth understanding of industry standard techniques to recover and analyze forensic data from multiple environments and devices to characterize and track malicious user activity.
 Topics include memory forensics, file system analysis, malware detection, timeline analysis, and detection and analysis of execution artifacts.
 These topics are presented in a lab-centric course using commercial forensics and open source tools.